pikamegan/distGaussianBinomial/README.md

 The `distributions` folder contains the code for the package.
 Methods and attributes for Binomial distributions are defined in `Binomialdistribution.py`, while those for the Gaussian distributions are defined in `Gaussiandistribution.py`. `Generaldistribution.py` contains the attributes and methods for generating a probability distribution of a generic class.

 ### Installation
-run `pip install distGaussianBinomial` in your command line
+run `pip install distGaussianBinomial` in your command line.